DVLab-NTU/qsyn/README.md

    cmake .. -DCMAKE_CXX_COMPILER=$(which clang++)
    ```

-3. run `make` to build up the executable, you would want to crank up the number of threads to speed up the compilation process
+3. run `make` to build up the executable.
+You would want to crank up the number of threads to speed up the compilation process:

    ```sh
    cmake --build . -j16